marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/digital-exhibition/6-the-family-tree/susan-langdon-crane.md

 permalink: /digital-exhibition/the-family-tree/susan-langdon-crane.html
 # include CollectionBuilder info at bottom
 credits: false
-# Edit the markdown on in this file to describe your collection
-# Look in _includes/feature for options to easily add features to the page
 parent: the-family-tree
 previous: the-family-tree/olivia-lewis-langdon
 next: the-family-tree/ossip-gabrilowitsch
+carousel: Susan Langdon Crane
+# Edit the markdown on in this file to describe your collection
+# Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/image.html objectid="MTHM_SuscanCrane" width="75" %}